 How will the music sessions be run?

-Courses will take place in our large rehearsal rooms to allow for adequate social distancing and there will be limits on course participant numbers.
+Courses will take place in our rehearsal rooms at adequate social distancing and there will be limits on course participant numbers.
+We will leave doors and windows open to improve air circulation.

 Is it safe to play the Benslow Music pianos and instruments?